Angel Wagenstein: Early life

 After completing a degree in 1950 in film screenwriting at the S. A. Gerasimov All-Union State Institute for Cinematography in Moscow, he worked as a screenplay writer for the Bulgarian Cinematography Center and for the DEFA Film Studio (the former East Germany Cinematography Center).

+Career

-He is author of over fifty screenplays for films, documentaries and cartoons.
+Wagenstein was the author of over fifty screenplays for films, documentaries and cartoons.
 He became famous with his movies about Bulgarian Communists, especially partisans.

-His film Stars, shot in 1959 by the German director Konrad Wolf, was awarded the Special Jury Prize at the 1959 Cannes Film Festival.
+His film Stars, shot in 1959 by German director Konrad Wolf, was awarded the Special Jury Prize at the 1959 Cannes Film Festival.
 In 1980, he was a member of the jury at the 30th Berlin International Film Festival.